p-zalejko/consumer-driver-contact-with-pact/slides.md

 [source](https://docs.pact.io/)

 Note:
-* explain why
+-explain why
-* explain how it works
+-explain how it works
-* consumer creates the contract
+-consumer creates the contract
-* consumer tests the contract
+-consumer tests the contract
-* providers tests the contract as well
+-providers tests the contract as well
-* both sides test the contract
+-both sides test the contract

 ---